AktherHosen/L2_Assignment_01/README.md

 ### Intersection

 Intersection types are used when you want to combine multiple types into one.
 A variable with an intersection type must satisfy all the types it intersects.
-You can think of intersection types as an "AND" between types.
+We can think of intersection types as an "AND" between types.
+That means we have to intersect every property of both types

 ### Example of Intersection